-More psychometaphysics.
-An early critique of the theory theory is that it suffered from vagueness and imprecision.
-As we've seen in this review, however, this framework has led to more specific claims (e.g. Ahn's causal status hypothesis) and the positions are clear enough to generate theoretical controversies (e.g. contrast Smith, Jones, & Landau, 1996 with Gelman, 2000, and Booth & Waxman, 2002, in press, with Smith, Jones, Yoshida, & Colunga, 2003).
+An early critique of the "theory theory" is that it suffered from vagueness and imprecision.
+As we have seen in this review, however, this framework has led to more specific claims (e.g., Ahn's causal status hypothesis) and the positions are clear enough to generate theoretical controversies (e.g., contrast Smith, Jones, & Landau, 1996, with Gelman, 2000; Booth & Waxman, 2002, 2003, with Smith, Jones, Yoshida, & Colunga, 2003; and Ahn, 1998, with Rehder & Kim, 2006 and Rehder, 2009).
 It is safe to predict even greater future interest in these questions.

-All of the above in combination.
-Concepts and categories are shared by all the cognitive sciences, so there's very little room for researchers to stake out a single paradigm or subtopic and work in blissful isolation.
-Although the idea of a semantic memory uniting memory structure, lexical organization, and categorization may have been illusory, this doesn't mean that progress is possible by ignoring the insights on concepts that these perspectives (and others) provide.
+All of the Above in Combination

+Concepts and categories are shared by all the cognitive sciences, so there is very little room for researchers to stake out a single paradigm or subtopic and work in blissful isolation.
+Although the idea of a semantic memory uniting memory structure, lexical organization, and categorization may have been illusory, this does not mean that progress will be fostered by Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. ignoring the insights on concepts that these perspectives (and others) provide.
 We may see further fragmentation in the concepts of concepts, but it will still be necessary to explore the relations among them.
 Our only firm prediction is that the work we will find most exciting will be research that draws on multiple points of view.